 - Certification: You must provide the court with true statements regarding why you believe it should approve your motion.
 You’ll include copies of the previous orders with this certification.

-- Case Information Statement: If you’re asking for financial relief, you have to complete this form, too.
+- Case Information Statement: If you’re asking for financial relief, you must complete this form, too.
 However, be careful with this one.
-Sometimes you do not have to give this right away and there may be reasons you don’t want to.
+Sometimes you do not have to provide this right away, and there may be reasons you don’t want to.
 Talk to an attorney to see if you fall under one of the exceptions.

 When Will a Judge Modify a Court Order?

-Prior to the scheduled Court date, the Judge and his/her staff will review all of the documentation submitted.
-You and your ex will have an opportunity to highlight your side of the story and the request you are looking for at the Court date verbally.
-The Judge may ask some follow up questions of you and/or your ex and will certainly ask if the two you attempted to work this out on your own before seeking intervention from the Court.
-Be prepared to answer that and if you say no, be prepared to tell the Court why no one tried.
-Most times, the Judge will make a ruling on the Motion papers that same day unless there is some other reason or something else the Judge needs that would necessitate the Judge reserving on the decision until receipt of the additional information.
+Prior to your scheduled court date, the judge and his or her staff will review all the documentation submitted.
+You and your ex-spouse will have an opportunity to highlight your side of the story and the reason for your request in person on the court date verbally.
+The judge may ask some follow-up questions of you and/or your ex and will certainly ask whether the two of you attempted to work this out on your own before seeking intervention from the court.
+Be prepared to answer that, and if you say no, be prepared to tell the court why no one tried.
+Most of the time, judges will make a ruling on the post-divorce modification motion that same day unless there is something else the judge needs to make the decision.
+If that’s the case, the judge will request the additional information.
 There are some judges that after they review your documentation and/or hear your verbal arguments, will order you to attempt to mediate the issues first.
 So, don’t be surprised if this happens to you either.
 You may want to consult with an attorney to determine what scenario will be most likely in your particular case.
 If mediation is a viable option, definitely speak with an attorney to be selective about what mediator would be best for your particular set of circumstances and give you the best shot at an acceptable outcome.

-Schedule a Consult with a New Jersey Divorce Lawyer
+Schedule a Consultation with a New Jersey Divorce Lawyer

-If you are already divorced, and you want to change something or need certain terms and provisions Enforced, call (201) 430-7029 or use our online form to talk with a divorce attorney at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC.
-We have years of experience dealing with post-divorce issues of modification and enforcement, and all the exceptions that come along with that.
+If you need help with a modification request or enforcing an existing order, call (201) 880-9770 or reach out online to speak with an attorney at Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC.
+We have years of experience dealing with post-divorce issues of modification and enforcement.